FinnArundel/boscode-doc/doc/IST/learning_activities.md

 c With your teacher, discuss the possibility of entering the competition.

 ___
-### 14.2c People Animatronics engineer Grant Imahara

-* Read chapter 14.3 The purpose of robots page 289.

-1 Identify the event that changed Grant Imahara's life.
-2 Research and provide a job description of an animatronics engineer.
-3 Research and explain the relationship between animatronics and robotics.

-___
 ### 14.3 The purpose of robots - Activities

-* Read chapter 14.3 The purpose of robots page 288.
+* Read chapter 14.3 The purpose of robots page 298.

 1 Outline the reasons why robots are used in manufacturing.
 2 List four areas of robotic use today, apart from the manufacturing industry.